 The tax rate for online poker in Michigan is between 20%-28% for operators.
 The sliding scale for online gaming in the state is based upon the casino’s AGR, known as adjusted gross income.

 All operators who offer online poker or online casino games are subject to the variable tax rate.
 For casinos that make under $4 million per year, they will be taxed at the 20% rate.
 Operators must break the $12 million threshold in AGR before facing the maximum 28% taxation rate.

-Any of the three Detroit casinos or the 23 tribal casinos in Michigan are eligible to obtain a license for an online gaming site.
+Any of the three Detroit casinos or the 12 tribal group that own casinos in Michigan are eligible to obtain a license for an online gaming site.
 Most casinos will use the assistance of an online operator to run their online poker, online casino, or online sports betting services.

 Yes, DraftKings is partnering with Bay Mills Resort and Casino for online and in-person sports betting.
-The partnership allows DraftKings to offer an online sportsbook when the state finalizes regulations.
-The gaming operator will also head up a retail sportsbook inside the Bay Mills casino.
+The partnership allows DraftKings to offer an online sportsbook, as well as a retail sportsbook inside the Bay Mills casino.